 Hi and welcome to my Alice Cooper website!

-My name is Charles and I've been an Alice Cooper fan since the age of 14, when I listened to the Hey Stoopid album for the first time.
-My only previous experience was the hit single Poison, which my brother used to play non-stop in the late 80's (ironically, I didn't like it that much).
+My name is Charles and I've been an Alice Cooper fan since the age of 14, when I listened to the Hey Stoopid album for the first time in 1992.
+My only previous experience was the UK hit single Poison, which my brother used to play non-stop in the late 80's (ironically, I didn't like it that much!).

-I began collecting Alice Cooper memorabilia in the early 90’s during weekly trips to my local record store.
+I began collecting Alice Cooper memorabilia in the mid 90’s during weekly trips to my local record store in Yeovil, Somerset.
 I really stepped up my collection from 2010 onwards, however, by using the near endless resources that the internet has to offer.

-I'm by no means a completist (and don't aspire to be) but do have quite a lot of stuff and take great pride in every item I have.
-I also am not generally one to just to buy something and leave it in it's packaging so will usually crack open most of my items to experience fully and take photos of.
+I'm by no means a completist, but do have quite a lot of cool stuff and take great pride in every item I have.
+I also am not generally one to just buy something and leave it in it's packaging, so will usually crack open my items to experience fully and take photos.

-This site (which is still under development) primarily documents my collection and features personal reviews of albums and other notable releases.
+This site (which is continually under development) primarily documents my collection and features blogs and personal reviews of albums and other notable releases.
 As time goes by, every item will be featured on this site and I generally focus on something new every week.

 This is not, and never will be, the definitive Alice Cooper site, but I'm hoping it will be one of the most liked and informative.
-Also, as a comparatively young fan (at the time of writing at least), I hope to be able to keep the Alice Cooper flag flying high for many years to come.
+Also, and as a comparatively young fan (at the time of writing at least), one of my main aims is to help keep the Alice Cooper legacy alive for many years to come!

-I’m unashamedly most interested in Alice’s solo output (especially from Constrictor onwards) but am also a big fan of the original Alice Cooper Group material and respect the pivotal role played by Neal Smith, Glen Buxton, Dennis Dunaway and Michael Bruce.
+Whilst originally a fan of Alice Cooper the man, I have grown to become an avid follower of the original Alice Cooper Group and have huge respect and appreciation for the pivotal role played by Neal Smith, Glen Buxton, Dennis Dunaway and Michael Bruce (plus Cindy Dunaway-Smith).
 Without them, there would not have been an 'Alice Cooper' and the music they created easily remains some of the best that Alice (formerly Vincent Furnier) has been a part of.
-It is a personal regret that I wasn’t able to witness for myself the musical and cultural impact that the band had in the early 70's, it must have been quite something.
+It is a personal regret that I wasn’t able to witness for myself the musical and cultural impact that the Group had in the early 70's.

 I would like to pay special thanks to the various (not to mention superb) sources of Alice Cooper information that are available.
 These include, but are not limited to the following: